harshsaver/viralaiugc/README.md

     - Click "Run" to execute the query and set up your database tables, storage and RLS policies
 4. **Retrieve API credentials**
-    - Navigate to the "Home" tab in the Supabase dashboard or “Data API” from the project settings
+    - Navigate to the "Home" tab in the Supabase dashboard or "Data API" from the project settings
     - Copy your Supabase URL, Anon Key and Service Role Key (you'll need these for subsequent steps)
     - Copy Callback URL from Authentication > Singin/up >Google (you'll need these for subsequent steps)
 5. **Import sample data**